macziatko/OpenDoorProject/README.md

 </p>

-If you would like to become a member or contributor of agape initiatives, please refer to the README.md of the respective initiative's home pages.
+If you would like to become a member or contributor of the Agape initiative, please refer to the README.md of the respective initiative's home page.

 ### List of Agape initiatives to join